 This combination of VP2-HCP2 promoters (we call this a haplotype) represents the new agouti allele (AG or aw).
 Other haplotypes represent other alleles (see the A-Locus for more info).

-But the old testing system will report both aw/asa and aw/at as aw/at since it can’t tell the difference between asa and at.
-Another problem in genetic testing is incorrectly reporting the wild type (aw) when the test can’t detect any of the other variants.
-Some dogs that test as aw/- are actually at/-.
+Note: Legacy testing will report both aw/asa and aw/at as aw/at since it can’t tell the difference between asa and at.
+Another problem in genetic testing is incorrectly reporting the wild type (aw) when the test doesn’t include all of the other known mutations.
+Some dogs that test as aw/- are actually at3/-.

 Agouti Patterns